SASOPELANA/Curso-Astro5-midu/src/content/books/ready-player-one.md

 «Una inyección de adrenalina, una búsqueda a través de un mundo virtual con la suficiente dosis de nostalgia de la década de 1980 para complacer a los más devotos seguidores de John Hughes.» Publishers Weekly

 «Un billete de lotería hacia el éxito.» New York Daily News

-ENGLISH DESCRIPTION

-The bestselling cult classic—soon to be a major motion picture directed by Steven Spielberg.

-In the year 2044, reality is an ugly place.
-The only time teenage Wade Watts really feels alive is when he's jacked into the virtual utopia known as the OASIS.
-Wade's devoted his life to studying the puzzles hidden within this world's digital confines—puzzles that are based on their creator's obsession with the pop culture of decades past and that promise massive power and fortune to whoever can unlock them.

-But when Wade stumbles upon the first clue, he finds himself beset by players willing to kill to take this ultimate prize.
-The race is on, and if Wade's going to survive, he'll have to win—and confront the real world he's always been so desperate to escape.